asyncapi/glee/examples/flight-management/README.md

 # Flight Management Example

-This example was created to dimunstrate the usage of glee with websockets and Nextjs.
+This example was created to demonstrate the usage of Glee with WebSockets and Next.js.

 # Architecture